Now with over 90 strains of weed and The Serenity Room

 What’s more, the on-site shop, which rests in the bright, cheerful reception area, sells an eclectic assortment of locally made trinkets and treasures – beaded jewellery, cushions, canvases, clocks, bags and key rings – all crafted by gifted individuals that are part of social upliftment and empowerment projects, such as the Hillcrest AIDS Centre Trust.
 By adding only a minimal mark-up on to these items, the store ensures that most of the money earned goes directly to the artists.

-In so many ways then, guests at the Cape Town backpackers can count on their holiday having a broad positive impact.
+In so many ways then, guests at The Backpack can count on their holiday having a broad positive impact.
 Though, as an upscale hostel that values comfort and even, surprisingly, a certain level of luxury, The Backpack is equally committed to having a positive impact on guests’ holidays.

 “It’s like staying in a one-star versus a five-star hotel… you can feel the difference,” explains Toni, emphasising what sets the establishment apart from the mass of other budget backpackers that have popped up since hers was first born.
 “It’s clear in the cleanliness, the en-suite bathrooms, the style, the design, the standard of service, the security, the fun.”

 Needless to say, the 38 well-furnished rooms that rest tucked away in cosy corners are a far cry from the cold, stark quarters that characterise many hostels.
-There’s everything from single, twin and double options to mixed dorms, a girly ladies-only dorm, private family lofts with skylights and even a two-bed tent out in the garden, and all come dressed in urban-chic African-inspired décor and boast comfy beds (a few will soon be fitted with king-size options), fresh linen (some claim continental pillows), tea and coffee making facilities, access to safes and even hot water bottles for winter.
+There’s everything from single, twin and double options to mixed dorms, a girly ladies-only dorm, a three-bed self-catering apartment, private family lofts with skylights and even a two-bed tent out in the garden, and all come dressed in urban-chic décor and boast comfy beds (a few have been fitted with king-size options), fresh linen (some claim continental pillows), tea and coffee making facilities, access to safes and even hot water bottles and extra blankets for winter.

-Several communal spaces, like the tropical swimming pool area that flaunts views of Table Mountain, the two laidback lounges with televisions, and the bar and café that serve up tasty breakfasts, sandwiches, smoothies, craft beers and other booze, lend themselves to mixing, mingling and meeting new people (a major motivation for staying at the famously social backpackers).
-And a wide range of other services and amenities – a fully equipped self-catering kitchen, coin-operated laundry room, ATM, pool table, luggage storage and free unlimited Wi-fi – ensure that residents’ stay is as comfortable as it is memorable.
+Several communal spaces, like the tropical swimming pool area that flaunts views of Table Mountain, the two laidback lounges with televisions, and the bar and café that serve up continental breakfasts (free for all guests), sandwiches, smoothies, craft beers and other booze, lend themselves to mixing, mingling and meeting new people (a major motivation for staying at the famously social backpackers).
+And a wide range of other services and amenities – a fully equipped self-catering kitchen, laundry facility, ATM, pool table, luggage storage and free, fast fibre-optic Wi-fi throughout the building – ensure that residents’ stay is as comfortable as it is memorable.

 Not to mention, colourful city info boards help to guarantee that holidaymakers make the most of their time in Cape Town at large.
 Though, for those seeking more structured guidance, not only are the staff well informed, but the accommodation also claims a travel centre where visitors can book outdoor activities, day trips, township tours, overland safaris and expeditions along previously uncharted routes that The Backpack’s team has made a pointed effort of opening up to the public.